cfinley569/Spermatid-Image-Analysis/README.md

     >>>
 ```

-# Commands
+## Commands
 There are three main commands available to users:  `SIMpredict.py`, `SIMpredictbatch.py`, and `SIMtraining.py`.
 Descriptions and examples of each of these commands will be show here.

-## How to run and predict

-## How to train on new data
+SIMpredict evaluates a single image, SIMpredictbatch evaluates a folder of images and returns a csv of the results, and SIMtraining allows for easy training of the model.
+Each process has a description that can be seen by calling the command and `--help`

+### SIMpredict